Abscess home remedies

 This is a relatively inexpensive substance available online and has been used to successfully combat various infections incl. in the dental area.
 More about MMS and its apparently powerful effect against dental abscesses.

 are said to help abscesses to heal.
-Apparently bacteria involved in tooth abscesses are usually gram-positive, and anacardic acids found in raw cashew nuts are lethal to those bacteria.6
+Apparently bacteria involved in tooth abscesses are usually gram-positive, and anacardic acids found in cashew shell oil and (likely) in raw cashew nuts are lethal to those bacteria.6

 Place some dried peppermint leaves around the abcess or tooth, spit out after a few minutes.
 Repeating this a number of times during the day should bring the abcess "to the boil".
 Open the boil with a pointy object (needle etc.), repeat the peppermint treatment.
 Also rinse with warm salt water.
 "Oats will work to draw out an abcess, but peppermint relieves pain as well."

 A great natural remedy/detoxifier, but not really inexpensive, see Activated charcoal compress.